giorgia-nadizar/slides/HumanALifeMutualInfluence/index.md

 ## Is ALife a thing?

-- before: .ttt[Do you think artificial life exists?]
+- Before: .ttt[Do you think artificial life exists?]
-- after: .ttt[How would you rate your perceived involvement?]
+- After: .ttt[How would you rate your perceived involvement?]

 .center[.h25ex[![RQ2-a plot](images/rq2-a.png)]]